Avelo Airlines: Avelo Airlines

-Deportation contract
+ICE Deportation contract

 In April 2025, Avelo Airlines signed an agreement for a long-term charter program flying for the U.S. Department of Homeland Security's Immigration and Customs Enforcement agency to "support the department's deportation efforts," the company told 12News.
 The company opened a new base out of Mesa Gateway Airport in Arizona, with "removal" flights commencing on May 12, 2025.
 The airline simultaneously announced it was ceasing service to and from Boise, Idaho, effective April 27, with the three Boeing 737-800 aircraft used for serving Boise being repositioned to serve the domestic and international flights supporting the new removal contract.

 Justin Elicker, the mayor of New Haven, Connecticut, (where Avelo has its largest base), signed a petition criticizing the agreement and contacted Avelo president Andrew Levy to urge him to reconsider.
 The company is also facing calls for a boycott.
 Members of the Sonoma County Board of Supervisors in California also criticized Avelo, noting that the airline would shutter its operations base at the Sonoma County Airport and move employees for the contract, with Board Chair Lynda Hopkins stating, "They'll never get another dime from me," while also criticizing the airline's decision to participate in the "deportation industrial complex" rather than supporting the local tourist economy.
 City councilors in Portland, Maine, publicly considered removing the city's air service incentive program for airlines that run new nonstop flights from the Portland International Jetport, which would impact Avelo and every other airline that serves Portland.
 Avelo had only started servicing Portland in January 2025.

 On July 14, 2025, Avelo announced it would close its Burbank base and cease all operations on the West Coast by December, citing market conditions.
 This move, which includes axing multiple routes and exiting several smaller airports, marks the end of Avelo’s four-year presence in the Western U.S. The decision reflects financial pressures, competitive challenges, and a pivot to more profitable East Coast markets.

 On July 25, 2025, the city of New Haven prohibited the use of public funds for any travel on Avelo Airlines, stating that profiteering from "inhumane and often illegal immigration policies" was "antithetical to our values as a city."

+On January 8, 2026, Avelo announced it would cease operating deportation flights on January 27, 2026.
+CEO Andrew Levy acknowledged that the contract with the U.S. Department of Homeland Security placed the airline in political controversy and did not provide consistent revenue.